mfkhan267/jenkins_on_azure2024/deploy_webapp.md

         "tenant": "myTentantId"
       }

+Make on the above items as you will need them for managing credentials within Jenkins

 # Create the Azure Container Registry

 Azure Container Registry is a private registry service for building, storing, and managing container images and related artifacts.
-In this quickstart, you create an Azure container registry instance with the Azure portal.
-Then, use Docker commands to push a container image into the registry, and finally pull and run the image from your registry.
+In this quickstart, we shall create an Azure container registry instance with the Azure portal.
+Then, use Docker commands to push a container image into the registry, and finally pull and run the image from the same registry.

 Sign in to the Azure portal and create a container registry